FACTBOX-Cricket-Australia captain Michael Clarke

 * Groomed as a future leader, Clarke took over as Australia captain after Ricky Ponting quit after the 2011 World Cup.

-* One of the best players of spin bowling, Clarke has often held together Australia's innings.
+* One of the better players of spin bowling, Clarke, batting in the middle order, has often held together Australia's innings.

+* He battled a chronic back problem and underwent a hamstring surgery that kept him out of Australia's first two pool matches in the 2015 World Cup.

+* Clarke always maintained test cricket remained paramount for him and his injury-induced absence prompted many to wonder if it created instability in the Australian ODI squad.